nhanders/vacwork-2018-2019/README.md

 # Vacwork-2018-2019
 Vacwork at UCT creating an athlete tracking device using an IMU, GPS module, Arduino and MATLAB.
+(With a little bit of Verilog...)